Summer Water Supply

 - We don’t have water to waste.
 Here are five ways you can do your part to use water wisely this summer:

-- Water thoroughly, and less frequently rather than every day.
+- Water less frequently, but for longer.
 Established landscapes and lawns need to be watered two times per week.
 Newer plantings, vegetables, and potted plants may need more frequent watering.
-Watering less often will encourage your plants to develop a deeper root system.
-Plants that have larger root systems are more effective at accessing water and need to be watered less frequently.
+Watering less often will encourage your plants to develop a deeper root system so that they are better equipped to handle warmer, drier weather.

 - Prevent run off by applying only the amount of water your soil can absorb.
-Much of the soil in our area includes clay which means it holds onto moisture well but takes longer to absorb.
-You may need to break-up your watering session to give your soil time to soak up the water you are applying (e.g. water for ten minutes, wait 30 minutes for the water to soak in, water again for 10 minutes).
+Much of the soil in the Portland metro area is clay which means it holds onto moisture well but takes longer to absorb.
+You may need to break-up your watering session to give your soil time to soak up the water you are applying (e.g. water for 10 minutes, wait 30 minutes for the water to soak in, water again for 10 minutes).

 - Make the switch and save.
 WaterSense fixtures and appliances like smart irrigation controllers, faucet aerators, showerheads, and toilets use at least 20% less water than standard models.
 More than 10 local water providers have rebate programs for appliances like automatic sprinkler systems and toilets, and most give their customers conservation devices like showerheads or faucet aerators.